lit/lit/packages/tests/README.md

 CONCURRENT_FRAMES=<num-of-tests-run-in-iframes>
 ```

-Declare the properties above to control concurrency and browser types during
+Declare the variables above to control concurrency and browser types.
-a test run.

 For example, the following env variables will run 3 tests in two browsers at the
-same time.
+same time, totalling in a maximum of 6 concurrent tests.

 ```
 BROWSERS=local